alex3165/react-mapbox-gl/docs/API.md

 ## Pre-requirement

-You will need a CSS loader to use this library as it inject mapbox-gl css .
+You will need a CSS loader to use this library as it injects mapbox-gl css.

 ### How to use